 Federation of American Societies for Experimental Biology (FASEB)

-The FASEB conducted a survey that found these top reported areas of administrative burden:
+The FASEB conducted a survey that found several common sources of administrative burden:

 - Proposal preparation and submission